Vegan and Raw Nutrition Level 2™7 Days $1745

 - Are some types of cooking better than others?

 - Whether some cooked food can be beneficial?

 - Are supplements important, optional, or a waste of money?

 - We will give an overview of the history and branches of the raw and living foods movements, and illustrate a variety of nutritionally adequate raw or high-raw menus.

-Vegan and Raw Nutrition Level 1™ is recommended prior to this seven-day course.
+Vegan and Raw Nutrition Level 1™ is required prior to this seven-day course.